vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 This word has a few different potential meanings which have to be rendered differently when translating into another language.
 The fundamental meaning is 'object'; as in the object of an action, thought, or verbal expression.
 In the first of these senses, it is best rendered as 'purpose'.
 In the second, it is best rendered as 'fact'.
 In the last, as 'meaning'.

-The choice to translate 'arthaḥ' as 'fact' is potentially controversial; but, this is the best translation of this word in the specific context of the TCM, because it
+The choice to translate 'arthaḥ' as 'fact' is potentially controversial; but, this is the best translation of this word in the specific context of the TCM, because 'arthaḥ' refers to something that

-1. is something real and objective; i.e. having a mind-independent existence
+1. is real and objective; i.e. having a mind-independent existence
-2. can be the content of a structured mental states; i.e. awareness with a subject-predicate structure.
+2. can be the content of a structured mental states; i.e. a mental state with a subject-predicate structure.
 3. determines the truth value of such a mental state

 ## belief
-Depending on context, the words 'belief' and 'knowledge' translate the sanskrit *niścayaḥ*.
+The word 'belief' translates the sanskrit *niścayaḥ*.

 Strictly speaking, 'niścayaḥ' refers to *occurrent* belief.
 In other words, it is a mental state we are actively undergoing whose content represents something we take to be a fact.
 It is one of a pair of cognitive states that can govern <refn v="sec 2/action">rational action</refn> and form the basis for evaluating that action; the other being "doubt" [saṁśayaḥ].

 Unlike the related category of 'pramā', niścayaḥ does not have to be either true or new.
 So, it can include both error and recollection.
 It does, however, exclude indeterminate (i.e. doubtful) cognitions [saṁśayāḥ].
-Additionally, whereas pramā can be nonconceptual; niścayaḥ is always propositionally structured.
+Additionally, whereas pramā can be nonconceptual; niścayaḥ is always propositionally structured (i.e. structured into subject and predicate).

-Although, in general, niścayaḥ does not need to be either true or evident; often, it is used this way.
-In this restricted sense, this word is perhaps the closest concept in Sanskrit epistemology to the anglophone term 'knowledge'.
-In such contexts, I'll go ahead and translate the word "niścayaḥ" as knowledge instead of belief.
-Also, see <refn v="sec 0/evidential instruments">here</refn> for further reflection on the relationship between knowledge and similar notions in Sanskrit epistemology.

 # sec 3